Ohio Product Liability Lawyer Reviewing Defective Airbags

 In addition, recently, the National Highway Traffic Safety Administration updated its list of vehicles that contain airbags that can kill drivers or passengers when the defective airbags are released.
 The number of vehicles with immediate risk of these dangerous airbags stands at an astounding 7.8 million.
 These 7.8 million vehicles have Takata airbags that may shoot metal when airbags are inflated, release with too much force, or not release at all.
 Four people have already died from this severe issue.
 Medical professionals initially thought one woman’s death was a stabbing.

-Joe Lyon is a highly rated Ohio airbag recall lawyer who has successfully represented individuals throughout the United States in multiple complex product liability cases.
+Joe Lyon is a highly-rated Cincinnati recall lawyer and Ohio product liability attorney who has successfully represented plaintiffs throughout the United States in multiple complex product liability cases.
 These cases are generally filed in Federal Court, though State Court options may be available in certain cases.

 Air bags unquestionably have saved lives.
 However, airbags that are not functioning properly can not only provide a false sense of security but can contribute to and even be the primary cause of an injury or death.
 Airbags can be recalled to due any of the following defective parts:

 An airbag lawsuit is based in product liability law that addresses the design and manufacturing of the product.
 An airbag lawsuit can also result from negligence on the part of the producer to crash test on a range of dummies and a failure to test the airbag for people of all body types.